keystonejs/keystone/docs/pages/docs/config/lists.md

 The `description` option defines a string that will be used as a description in the Admin UI and GraphQL API docs.
 This option can be individually overridden by the `graphql.description` or `ui.description` options.

-## singleton
+## Singleton

-`isSingleton` option converts a list into a single object list.
-It gives you a convenient syntax to work with entities that will always only have one item.
-Eg. website configuration, system settings, etc.
+The `isSingleton` flag changes a list to only have support for a single row with an `id` of `1`.
+The flag provides the developer with a convenient syntax and defaults when working with lists that should only have zero or one items.

-In singleton lists, Keystone makes sure when an item for the list is created, it is created with the `ID: '1'`.
-And when an item is queried from a list, a default where clause `where: { id: '1' }` is inserted into the query.
-This gives a convenient syntax sugar to work with.
+With this flag set, when an item is created it is given an `id` of `1`, and when an item is queried from a list, the GraphQL `where` filter defaults to `{ id: '1' }`.

+An example of when this might helpful is for editable data like your configuration options when it isn't suitable to be stored on the filesystem.

+Abstracting singletons as a behavioural trait of lists instead of a distinct type helps developers build functions for lists without needing to know the underlying constraints, effectively ensuring that lists remain as functors.

-Eg. In GraphQL, to query a singleton list named `config`, you would just write
+Using GraphQL, to query a list named `settings`, with `isSingleton` set, you can write the following

 ```
 query {
-  config {
+  settings {
     seoTitle
     seoDescription
   }
 }
 ```

-In the Admin UI, singleton lists don't have a list view and instead take you directly to the item view page.
+In the Admin UI, lists with `isSingleton` set do not have a list view, instead redirecting you to the item view page of the item with an `id` of `1`.

-Please remember that `isSingleton` is only a syntax sugar to conveniently work with single object entities.
-You will have to keep these things in mind when working with a singleton list —

-- Using `context` API, if you try to create a list item with `context.query` or `context.db` while an entry already exists, you will get a _unique constraint error_ because Keystone defaults the id to `1`.
+The following additional constraints should be kept in mind when lists that have `isSingleton` set —

+- With `id: 1` injected into respective filters, the `id` unique constraint will fail for create operations if an item already exists
-- You cannot have a relationship **to** a singleton.
-However you can have relationships **from** a singleton.
+- You cannot have relationships (`ref: 'Settings'`), if `Settings` is a list with `isSingleton` set
-- In the Admin UI, singleton lists don't have a _count_ because the list is limited to only one entry.
-- The plural query will still be available in the GraphQL API.
+- You can however, have relationship fields in the `Settings` list, like normal

 ## Related resources